openhatch/in-person-event-handbook/index.rst

 - Preparing their computer

   - Make sure they’re familiar with their operating system’s tools, such as the terminal/command prompt.
+You can do this by linking to a tutorial and asking contributors to make sure they understand it.
+There are usually great tutorials already out there - OpenHatch's command line tutorial can be found `here <https://openhatch.org/wiki/Open_Source_Comes_to_Campus/Curriculum/Laptop_setup#Goal_.232:_practice_navigating_from_the_command_line>`__.

   - If contributors need to set up a virtual environment, access a virtual machine, or download a specific development kit, give them instructions on how to do so.